 In alopecia treatment, it stimulates the growth of the hair, and reduces hair loss in balding areas, due to its anti-inflammatory properties.
 The gel conditions the hair and imparts luscious look to the locks.

 It can treat dermatitis, skin ailments, skin allergies, skin sensitivity, and skin disorders.
 It prevents the itching and scratching irritations of the skin.

-Its moisturizing power hydrate the skin and the penetrating power transports healthy substances throughout the skin.
+The moisturizing power hydrate the skin and the penetrating power transports healthy substances throughout the skin.
 It carries oxygen to the cells and gives strength to the skin tissues.
-Rubbing little amount of gel, removes the dead cells and imparts a perfect glow to skin.
+Rubbing a little amount of gel, removes the dead cells and imparts a perfect glow to the skin.

 The natural antiseptic and healing powers of aloe vera cure eczema, psoriasis, bruises, etc.

 The vitamin C and E in Aloe Vera makes the skin supple and improves its firmness.
 The Aloe Vera gel moisturizes the under layers of skin by penetrating five times faster than water.

 It stimulates the repair of collagen and synthesis of elastin, by reversing the skin degeneration, which in turn revitalizes and rejuvenates the skin.
 This reduces the fine lines from the surface of the skin, and removes the wrinkles and eliminate the dead cells.
 Aloe Vera retards the wrinkles by repairing the damaged cells responsible for the aging of the skin.

 With coconut oil, it makes a creamy nutrient supplement of essential fats containing the hydrating moisture.
 This is good for dry skin.

 The acne is a condition of the skin when the sebaceous glands of the skin and the hair follicles become more active and inflamed and hence the pimples are formed.
 Being an astringent, the gel reduces overproduction of oil on the face by these sebaceous glands.